Diana Thomas (writer): Biography

 She spent 25 years as a journalist, working for publications such as The Daily Mail and The Mail on Sunday.
-She was mocked in Private Eye for her frequent contribution to these newspapers, being satirised as "Daily Thomas of the David Mail".
-In 1989, she became the youngest ever editor of Punch magazine, a role she kept for three years.
+She was mocked in Private Eye for her frequent contributions to these newspapers, being satirised as "Daily Thomas of the David Mail".
+She worked as a TV reporter on Film '82.
+In 1989, she became the youngest ever editor of Punch magazine, a role she held for three years.